ZeroCool989/about-me-page/README.md

 Google Fonts
 Used to obtain the fonts linked in the stylesheet, fonts used were Poppins Font Awesome
-Used to obtain the social media icons used in the footer and the icons in La Petite Review.
+Used to obtain the social media icons used in the footer and the icons.
 Google Developer Tools
 Used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project.
 GitHub